crypto101/book/stream-ciphers.rst

 a large file is encrypted, and you'd like to be able to do random reads in the middle of the file.
 While many encryption schemes require the entire file to be decrypted, with Salsa20, you can just select the portion you need.
-Another construction that has this property is a mode of operation called CTR mode, which we'll talk about later.
+Another construction that has this property is a :term:`mode of operation` called :term:`CTR mode`, which we'll talk about later.

 This ability to “jump” also means that blocks from Salsa20 can be computed independently of one another, allowing for encryption or